What Happens If You Go Over Your Fat Macros (Is This Bad?)

 There Are No Definitive Targets, Your Macros Are Simply Guide

-Dietary guidelines for fats are provided in ranges for a reason.
-There is no definitive macro target that will guarantee results.
-Determining a macro target comes from understanding macro ranges depending on your goals.
 So where you may go over here and there, provided it is not excessive, it’s probable that you’re still within an acceptable range.

-Your body needs time to adapt and see benefits from dietary change, which is why it is important to review nutritional trends over time.
-If you’re meeting your calories targets and macros most of the time, then going over your fats sometimes, is unlikely to impact the progress you’re making because on average you are doing what you need to do.
+If you’re meeting your calorie targets and macros most of the time, then going over your fats sometimes is unlikely to impact the progress you’re making because on average you are doing what you need to do.

 What To Do If You Go Over Your Fat Goal?

-The main thing you should do if you go over your fat macros, is don’t stress.
+The main thing you should do if you go over your fat macros is don’t stress.
 The most effective response to going over your fat goals is to go back to your usual nutritional habits and macro splits the next day.

-Variances in your diet and nutrition are bound to occur and getting overly fixated on specific numbers could cause disordered eating behaviors, when food is there to support your goals not hinder them.
+Variances in your diet and nutrition are bound to occur and getting overly fixated on specific numbers could cause disordered eating behaviors when food is there to support your goals not hinder them.

 If you’re struggling with incorporating fats into your diet in a balanced way, try these tips:

-• Diversity the types of fats you’re eating and avoid eating them all at once.
+- Diversity the types of fats you’re eating and avoid eating them all at once.
 For example, have red meat on one day, have roast chicken on another day and enjoy a pastry for dessert on a separate occasion.

 Should You Reduce Your Other Daily Macros If You Go Over Your Fat Goal?